 Last updated on 03/28/2023

-WARWICK, R.I., June 1, 2015 -- Travel insurance comparison site InsureMyTrip reports an increase in demand for travel insurance this summer.
-As the 2015 hurricane season begins, licensed travel insurance agents at InsureMyTrip estimate a 20 percent jump in call volume from travelers seeking insurance protection.
+WARWICK, R.I., May 31, 2017 -- InsureMyTrip reports an increased demand for travel insurance for travel this summer.
+As the 2017 hurricane season begins, licensed travel insurance agents at InsureMyTrip expect a 20 percent jump in call volume from travelers seeking insurance protection.
 Agents say the top concern of summer travelers is bad weather affecting travel plans.
 Hurricane season officially runs June 1 through November 30.

 Here are some examples how insurance enables travelers to cancel a trip due to severe weather-related concerns under the trip cancellation benefit: